Parallel Mothers: Plot

 Janis later offers Ana a job as a live-in maid, watching over the house and baby Cecilia.
 She collects saliva samples from the two of them without telling Ana they are for a maternity test, the results of which confirm that Cecilia is Ana's daughter.
 Ana later reveals that her pregnancy was the result of a gang rape by her classmates, and her father pressured her into staying silent to avoid negative press attention.
-The budding relationship between Janis and Ana further develops into a casual sexual relationship, but Janis is unable to commit fully to Ana who wants more from her.
+The budding relationship between Janis and Ana develops into a casual sexual relationship, but Janis is unable to commit fully to Ana who wants more from her.

 Arturo arrives with news that his foundation has approved the excavation of the mass grave, and also that his wife has recovered from cancer and they are separating.
 He and Janis celebrate with a night out on the town, making Ana jealous.
 Ana's mother also comes by to reconnect with Ana, admitting to Janis that she feels like a terrible mother, but that she wanted so badly to pursue her dream as an actress.

 Janis finally admits the truth to Ana, who reacts angrily and leaves in the night with Cecilia, to Janis' dismay.
 She calls Arturo and breaks the news to him as well; he spends the night with her, as they console each other.
 The next morning, Ana calls Janis, having calmed down, and says that Janis is still welcome to see Cecilia and be a part of her life.

 Months later, Janis and Arturo travel to her home village, where he gathers information about the grave from surviving relatives and prepares for the excavation with his team.
 Ana later arrives with Cecilia, Janis revealing to her that she is three months pregnant.
 When asked what she will name the baby, Janis says Ana if it is a girl and Antonio if it is a boy (after her great-grandfather).
 The excavation is a success, the village gathering at the exhumed grave to mourn their lost loved ones.